I love trees and especially the trees in Kenya! The umbrella acacia trees are probably my most favorite ones.

 "Anybody can dig a hole and plant a tree.
 But make sure it survives.
 You have to nurture it, you have to water it, you have to keep at it until it becomes rooted so it can take care of itself.
 There are so many enemies of trees in Kenya."

-Africa has wonderful sayings about trees and it shows how ingrained they are in our life’s:
+There are wonderful sayings about trees and it shows how ingrained they are in our life’s:

 A Tree can be so many things; a house, meeting place, look-out, a hide-out.
 It grows so many things we most certainly can’t do without!
 And it takes so many things away when it is no longer with us.